theworldisnotflat/shriveling_world/README.md

 - projectionEnd : the final projection with value as projectionBegin
 - projectionPercent: transition value between projectionBegin and projectionEnd.
 Value included in the range 0 to 100 included.
 - year: base year of the representation (value in the networks files)
-- pointsPerLine=X where X is an integer between 1 and 199 included.
+- pointsPerCurve=X where X is an integer between 1 and 199 included.
 This value influences the way curves are drawn.
 The value **zero** draws all straight lines, while the value **1** draws broken lines

 ## Testing lengths and angles